Šta bi dao da si na mom mjestu: Reception

-The album was a huge commercial success in Yugoslavia, the songs "Tako ti je, mala moja, kad ljubi Bosanac", "Došao sam da ti kažem da odlazim", "Ne gledaj me tako i ne ljubi me više" and "Požurite, konji moji" becoming nationwide hits and the album selling more than 200,000 copies.
+The album was a huge commercial success in Yugoslavia, selling more than 200,000 copies, and the songs "Tako ti je, mala moja, kad ljubi Bosanac", "Došao sam da ti kažem da odlazim", "Ne gledaj me tako i ne ljubi me više" and "Požurite, konji moji" becoming nationwide hits.
 After the first 50,000 records sold, Šta bi dao da si na mom mjestu became the first Yugoslav album to be credited as a diamond record.
 After selling more than 100,000 copies, it became the first platinum record in the history of Yugoslav discography, and after reaching the 200,000 copies mark it was branded simply as "2× diamond record".